Shinaii/BalatroPlus/README.md

 ### Install Steps

 1. **Download the Mod**:
-   - Go to the [releases page](https://github.com/Shinaii/SMM/releases) and download the latest version of Balatro Hand Preview.
+   - Go to the [releases page](https://github.com/Shinaii/SMM/releases) and download the latest version of Balatro Plus.

 2. **Install the Mod**:
    - Copy the Mod **folder** into your Balatro data folder: